Featured Comment:

 Instructions

-- Start by making the sauce.
-Add 1 tbsp oyster sauce, 1 tbsp soy sauce, ½ tbsp Worcestershire sauce, 1 tsp tomato ketchup, ½ tbsp sake, ½ tsp sugar, 1 pinch ground black pepper and 1 tsp toasted sesame oil to a small bowl and mix well.
-Set aside for later.
+- While the noodles crisp up, make the sauce by adding 1 tbsp Japanese soy sauce (koikuchi shoyu), 1 tbsp oyster sauce, ½ tbsp Worcestershire sauce, ½ tbsp sake, 1 tsp tomato ketchup, 1 tsp toasted sesame oil, ½ tsp sugar, ¼ tsp curry powder and 1 pinch ground black pepper to a small bowl and mix well.

-- Dish up and sprinkle generously with red pickled ginger (benishoga), bonito flakes and dried green laver powder (aonori).
+- Dish up and sprinkle generously with red pickled ginger (benishoga), bonito flakes (katsuobushi) and aonori (dried green seaweed powder).
+Enjoy!

 Ashley